sdiehl/wiwinwlh/tutorial.md

 ```

 In Haskell a F-algebra in a functor ``f a`` together with function ``f a -> a``.
 A colagebra reverses the function.
-For a functor ``f`` we can form it's
+For a functor ``f`` we can form its
 recursive unrolling using the recursive ``Fix`` newtype wrapper.